RainingChain/schema-encoder/README.md

 The keys can be associated with:

 `null` : Leave value intact.
 Useful for primitive or data not following a specific schema.

 `object | SchemaEncoder`: An embed schema.

 `Array.of(object)`: Indicate that the key holds an array of objects following the `object` schema.

-`Function`: The function will hold the encode and decode logic for that key.
+`Function`: The function holds the encode and decode logic for that key.
 The data will be encoded by `func(data,true)` and decoded via `func(data,false)`.
 This is useful for enums or to prevent cases that your binary encoder can't handle.
 Ex: If your binary encoder can only send integers and strings, that function could convert your float to a string to keep precision.

 Once the schema is created, you can use it to encode via `schema.encode(obj)` and decode via `schema.decode(encodedObj)`. `schema.decode(schema.encode(obj))` will return an object similar to `obj`.